ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-features/parse/objects/parse-object-setup.html.markdown

 If you haven't already, create an App in Parse.com.
 This can be loosely thought of as your database.

 ##Create a Class
-Next, add a class.
+*This step is completely optional, as when you start creating data, the class will be created for you if it does not already exist.*

 A Class can be thought of as a database table.
 However, they are more flexible and easier to maintain than a regular database table.

 The screenshot below shows two classes set up in the Data Browser of our CRM App - **Customers** and **Contacts**.